mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 #### Lab-02

 From the command line,  collect LNK file (shortcuts) & all registry files, including the volume shadow copies.
 Wrap them up in a vhdx with a base name of LAB-02.
 Save them to `kape_out\lab-02\tdest`.
-I you get stuck look at the GitHub page and find the presentation to refer to.
+I you get stuck look at the GitHub page, there are several resoures there that will help you.
 Or,  build the command in GKAPE and then cut & paste the command into the command line.
-Looking for the target name,  look in your `kape\targets` folder
+Looking for the target name(s) to use,  look in your `kape\targets` folder.

 ```
 .\kape.exe --tsource C: --tdest G:\kape_out\LAB-02\tdest --tflush --target LnkFilesAndJumpLists,RegistryHives --vss --vhdx LAB-02 --gui